 I look forward to sharing my thoughts, experiences, and expertise with everyone starting next week.
 Please bookmark The Costa Rica Star and follow my column!
 Pura vida!

-Please join me, +Brian Farley, at a Google+ hangout on the beach here in Playa Hermosa, Guanacaste, Costa Rica on Sunday, January 8, at 1PM Central Time US/2PM Eastern Time US.
-I’ll be hosting the hangout from my Google+ profile.
+Please join me, Brian Farley, at a Google hangout on the beach here in Playa Hermosa, Guanacaste, Costa Rica on Sunday, January 8, at 1PM Central Time US/2PM Eastern Time US.
+I”ll be hosting the hangout from my Players are then automatically enrolled in the 888 online casino VIP program.
+Google profile.
 I will be answering any and all questions about Costa Rica Surf Charters and living and surfing here in Costa Rica.
 I hope to have guest appearances by my wife Jen and our new little addtion, Tristan!

 I saw this today and thought I’d share it with our Costa Rica Surf Charters followers.
 Freedom, opportunity and “pura vida” – the three reasons we live in and love Costa Rica!
 Oh, and of course – SURFING!